ebubeaso/IT-coding-work/python-work/FlaskWork/FlaskProjectC/README.md

 where I can make web applications that configure and manage a network controller in an SDN environment, that way I can work to make modern computer networks more agile and programmable to fit the needs of an entreprise.

+SSL certificates:

+Before using this Notes application, it is important to know that it runs on HTTPS instead of HTTP.
+It uses a self-signed certificate as a way to encrypt the API data that goes to and back from the web server to your computer.

+To trust the certificate:
+	When you use the web application, because you are using a self- signed certificate, your browser will give a warning about it not trusting the certificate.
+You get this warning because your browser does not recognize where the certificate came from (me).
+You can go ahead and click "Advanced" and then whatever option that says "Continue" on your browser.
+The certificates are in the folder SSLCertificates.